intmus/intas18-19/_01-introduction-to-intervals/assignment-forum.md

 comments: true
 ---

-- Please purchase your EarMaster voucher from the campus bookstore and bring it to your instructor so that you can be added to the system.
-Remember, this assignment is due **Friday, September 6, 2019.**

-- Prepare the Unit 2 Sight Singing material to bring to your individual sight singing lesson next week.

-- Other things to do: please ensure you are registered for the correct section of this class.
-Please also bring your schedule to class on **Thursday, August 29, 2019,** to schedule your audit time.

-Questions?
-Please ask them in the forum below.
-You can sign in using your social media, or you can create a free account at Disqus.
+- Right now: Bring your **EarMaster voucher** with your name and Vandal email address written on it, together with your receipt from the Vandal Bookstore, to Dr. Wilson so that you can be entered into the system.
+Can’t find Dr. Wilson?
+Put it in her mailbox in the main office.
+- Tonight: **Check your Vandal email** to find out which section of Aural Skills III you have been placed in (Dr. Wilson, Dr. Sweeney, or Dr. Rodriguez).
+- Tonight: **Add/drop** in VandalWeb so that you are in the correct section of Aural Skills III.
+- Before Thursday 8/29: Study for our **first quiz** on the major and three minor scales (natural, harmonic, melodic), which will take place Thursday morning at 9:30 a.m.
+- Thursday 8/29: Bring your **schedule** to class so that you can book your **weekly sight singing lesson** with your section professor.
+Once this appointment is made, treat it as a permanent commitment and don’t schedule anything that conflicts with it.
+- As soon as possible: log in to EarMaster and begin your first **homework** assignment.
+It’s due Friday, September 6, at 5:00 p.m.
+- As soon as possible: start preparing for next week's **sight singing lesson.** The assignment is the last link in this section, "Sight Singing: Simple Meters and Finding *Do*."